Vaccines

 If you live in Ulstein or Hareid, travel vaccines are offered by your GP:

-Herøy and Sande municipality does not offer travel vaccination locally.
+Herøy, Sande and Volda municipality does not offer travel vaccination locally.
 Please contact a private vaccination clinic for these services.
 The closest private vaccination clinics are Medi3 in Ulsteinvik, tel: +47 70 01 22 17, and Nordvestklinikk in Ulsteinvik, tel: +47 70 30 08 88.
 Private vaccination clinics are open for everybody, no matter what municipality you recide in.

 Travel vaccination is a payable service.